Studio-CC/cameraPath/README.md

 # CameraPath

 A `Three.js` module for moving a camera along a predefined GLTF path, with optional support for a separate look-at path.
+Designed to streamline the traversal workflow by creating a basic path through a scene in Blender using a nurbs or bezier curve, and outputting in GLTF format into Three.js, allowing for complete camera control and traversal across x,y,z axis.

 ## Installation